Avanade/DevOpsHOL/ui-testing/readme.md

 1. Edit your Build Definition (save, do not queue)
     1. Add task "NuGet restore" after the "Restore" task:
-        - Set the path to your Test project's packages.config
+        - Set the path to your Test project's packages.config (Tests/Tests.csproj)
         - Under Advanced, set the destination to: ../packages
     1. Change the Test task by adding the following argument: --filter TestCategory!=UI
     1. Add task "Publish build artifact" after the other Publish task, with the following settings:
-        - Path to publish: \<yourtestprojectfolder\>/bin/$(BuildConfiguration)
+        - Path to publish: \<yourtestprojectfolder\>/bin
         - Artifact name: tests
         - Artifact publish location: VSTS

-1. Edit your Release Definition, QA environment
+1. Edit your Release Definition, Staging environment
-    1. Add task: Replace Tokens (by Guillaume Rouchon)
+    1. Add task: Replace Tokens (by Guillaume Rouchon) (You'll need to add this to VSTS, then re-edit to add this task type)
-        - Root directory: $(System.DefaultWorkingDirectory)/Drop/tests
+        - Root directory: $(System.DefaultWorkingDirectory)/DevOpsHOL-CI/tests
         - Target files: **/*.runsettings
         - Token prefix: #{
         - Token suffix: }#
     1. Add task: Visual Studio Test
-        - Search folder: $(System.DefaultWorkingDirectory)/Drop/tests
+        - Search folder: $(System.DefaultWorkingDirectory)/DevOpsHOL-CI/tests
         - Test filter criteria: TestCategory=UI
-        - Settings file: $(System.DefaultWorkingDirectory)/Drop/tests/vsts.runsettings
+        - Settings file: $(System.DefaultWorkingDirectory)/DevOpsHOL-CI/tests/Release/vsts.runsettings
-    1. Go to the Variables tab, add variable "SiteUrl" with Scope "QA" and url "https://\<yourappservice\>-qa.azurewebsites.net"
+    1. Go to the Variables tab, add variable "SiteUrl" with Scope "QA" and url "https://\<yourappservice\>-staging.azurewebsites.net"

 1. Commit your code to trigger a build and release